 It’s not easy to come up with the perfect Facebook copy on your first try—or your second or third try.
-That’s why Upworthy’s writers brainstorm a whopping 25 headlines before choosing just the right one.
+That’s why Upworthy’s writers brainstorm and conduct A/B testing on whopping 25 headlines before choosing just the right one.
 Still, even if you churn out dozens of variations, it’s tough to truly predict how your audience will respond to your content.

 The only way to really know what your readers like is to, well…ask them.

-That’s where A/B testing posts comes in.
+That’s where A/B testing come into play.
 By providing your audience with two different types of posts, you can easily see which received the most engagement and reach.
 From there, simply cut the one that underperformed and keep the one that worked better.

-The technique may be simple in theory, but it can be tricky to execute, especially when you have several different variations to test.
+The technique may be simple in theory, but how to conduct A/B testing can be tricky to execute, especially when you have several different variations to test.
 To help make this process as smooth as possible, let’s look at the top five tips for A/B testing your Facebook posts.